charliecalvert/CloudNotes/Assignments/Docker/DockerGitIgnorePush.md

 Write your scripts.
 Push them.
 Specify folder, branch and optionally a tag.
 In the text page of the Canvas submission page, paste in a URL I can click on to see your code in action.

+Include a screenshot of the script after it runs and what dsee looks like after you run the scripts.

 [ssh-copy]: https://www.elvenware.com/os-guide/linux/ConfigureLinux.html#more-on-ssh-keys
 [tag]: https://docs.docker.com/engine/reference/commandline/tag/